joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6089193/2025/01/27/browns-quarterback-tracker-nfl-draft-senior-bowl/

 **Man Utd fans demand ticket price freeze in letter to Ratcliffe**\
-`Manchester United supporters have called on the club to freeze ticket prices and &#8220;end to the war on season ticket holders&#8221; in an open letter to Sir Jim Ratcliffe.`\
+`Manchester United supporters have called on the club to freeze ticket prices and &#8220;end the war on season ticket holders&#8221; in an open letter to Sir Jim Ratcliffe.`\
 https://nytimes.com/athletic/6090867/2025/01/27/manchester-united-ticket-prices-ratcliffe/

 **Ranking the Falcons' top unrestricted free agents: Will Drew Dalman, Justin Simmons return?**\